-'''

-tc_python.propertymodel_sdk.create_phase_list_ui_component (component_id: str, description: str, desc

-'''

-tc_python.propertymodel_sdk.UIPhaseListCon Creates a UI list component for all phases defined in the system.
+tc_python.propertymodel_sdk.create_phase_list_ui_component(component_id: str, name: str, description: str, default_phase: str = ", any_marker: bool = False) \rightarrow UIPhaseListComponent Creates a UI list component for all phases defined in the system.
 It is possible to select a default phase that is supposed to be the expected phase selection for that list.
-The value of that component can later be accessed supposed to be the expected phase selection for that list.
 The value of that component can later be accessed during the model evaluation.